The dread of that morning commute

 Most of us experience it every day: the dread of that morning commute.
 Even in cities with as good of a public transport system as Melbourne, getting into and out of the city can be a nightmare.

-What’s more is that many people are actively trying to reduce their own carbon footprint by accessing public transport.
-Particularly due to cost-saving factors since driving into the city from the suburbs will almost always be more expensive.
-Only 2 years ago, it could cost up to $62 to park in Melbourne’s CBD for only 4 hours according to the RACQ!
+What’s more is that many people are actively trying to reduce their carbon footprint by accessing public transport. - particularly due to cost-saving factors since driving into the city from the suburbs will almost always be more expensive.
+Only two years ago, it could cost up to $62 to park in Melbourne’s CBD for only 4 hours according to the RACQ!
 Whereas the average trip on public transport could be paid for with only 24 minutes of work on minimum wage in 2015.
 Proving that in fact, Australia is one of the more affordable places in the world for public transport.

-If only it was one of the more convenient!
+If only it were more convenient!

 The major factor we’re facing today is our ever-expanding Melbournian neighbourhoods.
-People are moving farther out which means less accessibility to train and tram stations without first driving to them; therefore, demand for more parking around train stations has never been higher.
+People are moving farther out, which means less accessibility to train and tram stations without first driving to them; therefore, demand for more parking around train stations has never been higher.
 Communities like Werribee, South Morang and Craigieburn have been crying out for more solutions for at least ten years now.
-They are however facing strong reluctance from local governments due to the severe cost of building sites that even when completed would barely scratch the surface of the supply needed for today’s demand.
-For example, the carpark built at Syndal station in 2015 which only added 250 spaces, cost the city $44,000 PER SPACE.
+They are, however, facing strong reluctance from local governments due to the severe cost of building sites, that even when completed, would barely scratch the surface of the supply needed for today’s demand.
+For example, the carpark built at Syndal station in 2015, which only added 250 spaces, cost the city $44,000 PER SPACE.

 “But,” you might be saying, “there are other ways to get to the stations, not to mention commuting to and from the city.”
 Indeed, fellow commuter, there are.
 Many still do walk, but when you’re starting to walk more than 35 minutes every morning, it becomes tiresome, inconvenient and arguably unpleasant.
-Having recently adopted the great cycling culture of my fellow Melbournians, I can say that there are few modes of transport quite as practical, but I must say that I’m not really looking forward to the frigid winters and fuming heat of the summer. . .
-OK, so what about buses. . .?
+Having recently adopted the great cycling culture of my fellow Melbournians, I can say that there are few modes of transport quite as practical, but I must say that I’m not really looking forward to the frigid winters and fuming heat of the summer...
+OK, so what about buses...
 What buses?
 The ones we do have usually have inconvenient stop locations which still require lots of walking, and they only come every 40 minutes or so in suburban/outer areas leaving you stuck mid-commute if you miss it by even a minute.